Michael Kopech Files For Divorce From Vanessa Morgan After Pregnancy Announcement - E! Online

 Michael Kopech has filed for divorce from Riverdale star Vanessa Morgan, seven months after saying, 'I do.'

-The Major League Baseball athlete filed for a divorce from Morgan in Texas on July 19, a week before the 28-year-old announced she's expecting her first child, according to online records obtained by The Chicago Tribune.
+The Major League Baseball athlete filed for a divorce from Morgan in Texas on June 19, a month before the 28-year-old announced she's expecting her first child, according to online records obtained by The Chicago Tribune.
+A rep for Morgan confirmed to E!
+News that Kopech is the baby's father.

 In her statement shared to Instagram on Friday, July 24, she wrote, "Was debating keeping this part of my life hidden but I knew people would see pictures eventually with my belly & I wanted you guys to hear it from me.
 I do want to keep this chapter of my life private but did want to be the first to share the news.
 I am overjoyed to be welcoming my baby boy into the world this January."
 The actress did not mention Kopech in her announcement, which included photos of pregnancy tests and an ultrasound.